 As much as I enjoy organizing, planning and making lists, packing can be stressful.
 It requires you to be decisive and have a general itinerary in mind to know what you might or definitely need.
 It can be time-consuming, rushed and overwhelming.
 It is especially difficult when traveling to unfamiliar and varying climates.
-Since traveling often in the past few years, I’ve picked up some tried-and-true packing tips I hope will help you prepare for your next trip!
+Since traveling often in the past few years, I’ve picked up some tried-and-true methods I hope will help you prepare for your next trip.
+Keep reading for my top 6 packing tips you need to try.

 - Do your laundry and start your packing list the weekend before your trip.
 This way, you’re not doing laundry last-minute or wearing anything between doing laundry that you want to bring on your trip.
 I personally don’t iron much before packing, but if you do, this is yet another reason to start thinking ahead.